Last Updated: May 12, 2026

 Aqueon’s 20 gallon aquarium kit offers all the basics to start off on the right foot.

-White cloud mountain minnows, for example, are nano fish that can be kept in aquariums as small as 10 gallons, so adding a small school will not have a big effect on the bioload of your goldfish tank.
+White cloud mountain minnows, for example, are nano fish that is kept in aquariums as small as 10 gallons, so adding a small school will not have a big effect on the bioload of your goldfish tank.
 The dojo/weather loach on the other hand is a large fish that should be kept in a tank of at least 55 gallons.

 Heating